sirch-inc/sirch-coin/README.md

 # SirchCoin Frontend Dashboard: Quickstart

-This is the frontend dashboard for SirchCoin, written in React/JSX and uses the `create-react-app` command-line toolchain.
+This is the frontend dashboard for SirchCoin, written in React/JSX and uses the `Vite.js` command-line toolchain.
 The SirchCoin dashboard allows users to login to their accounts, send coins, deposit coins, etc. The interface is meant to be extremely simple and mimic the actions & functionality of an ATM machine.

 ## Prerequisites (one-time-chores)